Elanco: History

-The 1970s marked a decade of expansion for the business, increasing international operations to 38 global affiliates and 17 manufacturing locations.
-In the 1980s research moved away from plant sciences and focused on animal health and food quality.
-In the 1990s another reorganisation led to the company being renamed Elanco Animal Health, focusing solely on animal health.
+In the 1980s, research moved away from plant sciences and focused on animal health and food quality.
+In the 1990s, another reorganisation led to the company being renamed Elanco Animal Health, focusing solely on animal health.

-In 2007 the business acquired Ivy Animal Health and launched its companion animal business.
-In 2008 Elanco partnered with Heifer International in order to address food security in developing nations.
-In 2009 the business launched its data analytics business, Elanco Knowledge Solutions.
+In 2007, the business acquired Ivy Animal Health and launched its companion animal business.
+In 2008, Elanco partnered with Heifer International.
+In 2009, the business launched its data analytics business, Elanco Knowledge Solutions.

-In 2010 the business acquired the European rights to a portfolio of Pfizer Animal Health treatments and an Irish manufacturing site.
-In 2011, Elanco expanded its footprint in Europe, acquiring Janssen Animal Health and committed to ending hunger for 100,000 families through the Heifer International partnership.
-In 2012 the business acquired ChemGen Corp., improving their offering in enzyme-based nutrient absorption tools for food-livestock.
-In 2014, the business acquired Lohmann SE and Lohmann Animal Health for an undisclosed sum and Novartis Animal Health for $5.4 billion, the former boosting Elanco's poultry and vaccine business and the latter increasing a broad spectrum of treatments across companion animal, livestock, vaccine and aquaculture offerings.
-In 2016 Elanco expanded its US-based business, acquiring a suite of vaccines from Boehringer Ingelheim Vetmedica for $885 million.
+In 2010, the business acquired the European rights to a portfolio of Pfizer Animal Health treatments and an Irish manufacturing site.
+In 2011, Elanco expanded its footprint in Europe, acquiring Janssen Animal Health.
+In 2012, the business acquired ChemGen Corp.
+In 2014, the business acquired Lohmann SE and Lohmann Animal Health for an undisclosed sum and Novartis Animal Health for $5.4 billion.
+In 2016, Elanco expanded its US-based business, acquiring vaccines from Boehringer Ingelheim Vetmedica for $885 million.

-In 2013, Elanco made a $100M investment in China Animal Healthcare, a leading manufacturer of Animal pharmaceuticals in China.
+In 2013, Elanco made a $100M investment in China Animal Healthcare.